rootstrap/tech-guides/kotlin/README.md

 ```

 #### apply
-Receive 'this' as an instance fo the current context, return the object context, should
+Receive 'this' as an instance of the current context, return the object context, should
 be used to change context data:

 ```